 If you purchase an independently reviewed product or service through a link on our website, Variety may receive an affiliate commission.

 Sling is one of the best options for affordable live streaming.
-You can choose between Sling Blue and Sling Orange, both $35 a month, depending on which channels you prioritize (or get both for $50/month).
+You can choose between Sling Blue and Sling Orange, both $17/50 a month thanks to a limited-time deal.
+You can also get both for $25/month.
 Sling Orange has ESPN, while Sling Blue includes the NFL Network for added analysis and commentary once the season kicks off in September.
 Plus, NFL fans can add the Sports Extra package to their plan for an additional $11/month to gain access to NFL RedZone.

 Fubo is one of the more expensive options for streaming the NFL, but it’s also the most comprehensive.
 The Starter Plan gets you ESPN for coverage of the Draft, in addition to more than 100 live TV channels for cable-free streaming.
-Once the season starts, you’ll have access to the NFL Network for Thursday Night Football through ESPN.
+Now that the season has started, you’ll also have access to the NFL Network for Thursday Night Football through ESPN.

 VidGo is one of the newest streaming platforms whose offerings cater towards sports fans with access to ESPN and the NFL Network.
 After football season is over, you can use the service to stream other tournaments, events and games on channels such as Fox Sports, ESPN 2, ESPN U, Big Ten Network and beIN Sports.
 Plus, VidGo also boasts live access to NFL Red Zone and the Pac 12 networks for college sports.
 Test out the service with a 3-day free trial today and pay $10 for your first month if you decide to keep it.

 - Pittsburgh Steelers vs. Cleveland Browns 5:15 p.m. / 8:15 p.m.

 Sunday, Sept.
 25

 - Buffalo Bills vs. Miami Dolphins 10 a.m. / 1 p.m.